about us

 Caroline Millar

 Caroline Millar first became involved in her local park in Hackney in 2002 when she started running annual free summer events for children and young people out of an almost derelict bowling pavilion.
 She went on to chair the park’s user group for many years and was closely involved in a major restoration project involving a complete redesign of the park and its facilities.
-Caroline now chairs the GP Confederation in City and Hackney.
+Caroline now chairs City and Hackney Integrated Primary Care CIC.
 She is strongly committed to addressing health inequalities and ensuring everyone has access to high quality and accessible public spaces.

 Abigail Gaines